frictionlessdata/tableschema-py/README.md

 - `options (dict)` - `tabulator` or storage options
 - `(exceptions.TableSchemaException)` - raises an error if there is saving problem
 - `(True/Storage)` - returns true or storage instance

+#### `table.index_foreign_keys_values(relations)`

+Creates a three-level dictionary of foreign key references optimized to speed up validation process in a form of `{resource1: { (foreign_key_field1, foreign_key_field2) : { (value1, value2) : {one_keyedrow}, ... }}}`.
+For each foreign key of the schema it will iterate through the corresponding `relations['resource']` to create an index (i.e. a dict) of existing values for the foreign fields and store on keyed row for each value combination.
+The optimization relies on the indexation of possible values for one foreign key in a hashmap to later speed up resolution.
+This method is public to allow creating the index once to apply it on multiple tables charing the same schema (typically [grouped resources in datapackage](https://github.com/frictionlessdata/datapackage-py#group))
+Note 1: the second key of the output is a tuple of the foreign fields, a proxy identifier of the foreign key Note 2: the same relation resource can be indexed multiple times as a schema can contain more than one Foreign Keys pointing to the same resource

+- `relations (dict)` - dict of foreign key references in a form of `{resource1: [{field1: value1, field2: value2}, ...], ...}`.
+It must contain all resources pointed in the foreign keys schema definition.
+- `({resource1: { (foreign_key_field1, foreign_key_field2) : { (value1, value2) : {one_keyedrow}, ... }}})` - returns a three-level dictionary of foreign key references optimized to speed up validation process

 ### Schema